arturmiller/adversarial_ml_ctf/README.md

 ```

 Now you can access the website locally ([http://localhost:5000](http://localhost:5000)) with any browser.
 I recommend to access the website from the same machine, where the container is running.
-For security reasons most browsers block opening the webcam if the connection is not secure (https).
+For security reasons most browsers block opening the webcam if the connection is not secure (http instead of https).
 The only exception localhost.

 ## I have no webcam?
 You actually don't need a webcam to solve this challenge.
 On Ubuntu you can create a fake webcam with v4l2loopback and pyfakewebcam.